zilliztech/mcp-server-milvus/README.md

     - `limit`: Maximum results (default: 5)
     - `output_fields`: Fields to include in results
     - `metric_type`: Distance metric (COSINE, L2, IP) (default: "COSINE")

-    - `filter_expr`: Optional filter expression
+- `milvus_query`: Query collection using filter expressions

-- `milvus-hybrid-search`: Perform hybrid search combining vector similarity and attribute filtering
   - Parameters:
-    - `collection_name`: Name of collection to search
-    - `vector`: Query vector
-    - `vector_field`: Field containing vectors to search (default: "vector")
-    - `filter_expr`: Filter expression for metadata
-    - `limit`: Maximum results (default: 5)
-    - `output_fields`: Fields to include in results
-    - `metric_type`: Distance metric (COSINE, L2, IP) (default: "COSINE")

-- `milvus-multi-vector-search`: Perform vector similarity search with multiple query vectors
-  - Parameters:
-    - `collection_name`: Name of collection to search
-    - `vectors`: List of query vectors
-    - `vector_field`: Field containing vectors to search (default: "vector")
-    - `limit`: Maximum results per query (default: 5)
-    - `output_fields`: Fields to include in results
-    - `metric_type`: Distance metric (COSINE, L2, IP) (default: "COSINE")
-    - `filter_expr`: Optional filter expression

-- `milvus-query`: Query collection using filter expressions
-  - Parameters:
     - `collection_name`: Name of collection to query
     - `filter_expr`: Filter expression (e.g. 'age > 20')
     - `output_fields`: Fields to include in results
     - `limit`: Maximum results (default: 10)

-- `milvus-count`: Count entities in a collection
-  - Parameters:
-    - `collection_name`: Name of the collection
-    - `filter_expr`: Optional filter expression

 ### Collection Management

-- `milvus-list-collections`: List all collections in the database
+- `milvus_list_collections`: List all collections in the database

-- `milvus-collection-info`: Get detailed information about a collection
+- `milvus_create_collection`: Create a new collection with specified schema
   - Parameters:
-    - `collection_name`: Name of the collection

-- `milvus-get-collection-stats`: Get statistics about a collection
-  - Parameters:
-    - `collection_name`: Name of collection

-- `milvus-create-collection`: Create a new collection with specified schema
-  - Parameters:
     - `collection_name`: Name for the new collection
-    - `schema`: Collection schema definition
+    - `collection_schema`: Collection schema definition
     - `index_params`: Optional index parameters

-- `milvus-load-collection`: Load a collection into memory for search and query
+- `milvus_load_collection`: Load a collection into memory for search and query
   - Parameters:
     - `collection_name`: Name of collection to load
     - `replica_number`: Number of replicas (default: 1)

-- `milvus-release-collection`: Release a collection from memory
+- `milvus_release_collection`: Release a collection from memory
   - Parameters:
     - `collection_name`: Name of collection to release

-- `milvus-get-query-segment-info`: Get information about query segments
-  - Parameters:
-    - `collection_name`: Name of collection

-- `milvus-get-collection-loading-progress`: Get the loading progress of a collection
-  - Parameters:
-    - `collection_name`: Name of collection

 ### Data Operations

-- `milvus-insert-data`: Insert data into a collection
+- `milvus_insert_data`: Insert data into a collection
   - Parameters:
     - `collection_name`: Name of collection
     - `data`: Dictionary mapping field names to lists of values

-- `milvus-bulk-insert`: Insert data in batches for better performance
+- `milvus_delete_entities`: Delete entities from a collection based on filter expression
   - Parameters:
     - `collection_name`: Name of collection
-    - `data`: Dictionary mapping field names to lists of values
-    - `batch_size`: Number of records per batch (default: 1000)

-- `milvus-upsert-data`: Upsert data into a collection (insert or update if exists)
-  - Parameters:
-    - `collection_name`: Name of collection
-    - `data`: Dictionary mapping field names to lists of values

-- `milvus-delete-entities`: Delete entities from a collection based on filter expression
-  - Parameters:
-    - `collection_name`: Name of collection
     - `filter_expr`: Filter expression to select entities to delete

-- `milvus-create-dynamic-field`: Add a dynamic field to an existing collection
-  - Parameters:
-    - `collection_name`: Name of collection
-    - `field_name`: Name of the new field
-    - `data_type`: Data type of the field
-    - `description`: Optional description

-### Index Management

-- `milvus-create-index`: Create an index on a vector field
-  - Parameters:
-    - `collection_name`: Name of collection
-    - `field_name`: Field to index
-    - `index_type`: Type of index (IVF_FLAT, HNSW, etc.) (default: "IVF_FLAT")
-    - `metric_type`: Distance metric (COSINE, L2, IP) (default: "COSINE")
-    - `params`: Additional index parameters

-- `milvus-get-index-info`: Get information about indexes in a collection
-  - Parameters:
-    - `collection_name`: Name of collection
-    - `field_name`: Optional specific field to get index info for

 ## Environment Variables